nixnull/nullarch/30dfosschallenge.md

 I cannot give exhaustive advice here.
 Instead, check out [alternativeto.net](https://alternativeto.net/).
 Remember to sort by Open Source.
 Ironically they are not themselves FOSS, and run ads.
 However, I think their crowd-sourced rankings and comments give more realistic expectations than some FOSS advocate websites which may recommend solutions that are not practical for all users.

+Additionally, try reaching out to other people for suggestions.
+My contact info is below.

 # I want to go "FOSS vegan", what are the big changes?

 Currently, without significant technical knowledge (or perseverance to gain those skills), going truly "vegan" is not practical.
 Thus, I will provide both "vegan" recommendations and the closest you can get with a 'reasonable' amount of effort.